Our STEAM Academy

-This mission is our promise to students, parents, and the community:
+Our mission is our promise to students, parents, and the community:

-These core values are our moral compass and represent the foundation for everything that we do at Indy STEAM Academy.
+These core values are our moral compass and represents the foundation for everything that we do at Indy STEAM Academy.
 Building strong character is fundamental to creating a positive learning environment and school culture which is the hallmark of our Academy.

 The core values of our Academy are based on the Six Pillars of Character:

-Our Founding Board of Directors
+Meet Our Skilled Board of Directors

-Tanya P. Mack, M.A.- Board Vice-President
+Tanya P. Mack, M.A. – Board President

 Supply Network Operations Manager, Procter and Gamble

-Kamia Jackson, M.B.A. – Board Secretary
+Kamia Jackson, MBA, – Board Secretary

 Client Services Representative, Capital Group

-Carmon Weaver Hicks Ph.D. – Board Director
+Carmon Weaver Hicks, Ph.D. – Board Advisor

 Professor, Ivy Tech Community College, Department of Psychology